- Muslim terrorist leader and political figure based in Iraq

-The al-Sadr group has been charged with involvement in attacks and intimidation in Najaf against other Shiite political factions, including the killing of a pro-U.S. cleric, Abd al-Majid al-Khoi, shortly after his return from exile in London.
-Al-Khoi was himself the son of another extremely powerful former grand ayatollah, Abolqassem al-Khoi.
-Al-Khoi was murdered as he emerged from the city’s Imam Ali Mosque.
+The al-Sadr group was charged with involvement in attacks and intimidation in Najaf against other Shiite political factions, including the killing of a pro-U.S. cleric, Abd al-Majid al-Khoi, shortly after his return from exile in London.
+(Al-Khoi was himself the son of another extremely powerful former grand ayatollah, Abolqassem al-Khoi.)
+Abd al-Majid al-Khoi was murdered as he emerged from the city’s Imam Ali Mosque.
 In an attempt to bridge gaps between the Sunni and Shiite communities, he had met with the mosque’s custodian Haidar Raifee, who was widely believed to have collaborated with Saddam Hussein’s regime.
 Raifee was brutally killed along with al-Khoi.

 Immediately following al-Khoi’s murder, al-Sadr militants surrounded the house of the grand ayatollah in Najaf, Ali Sistani, al-Sadr’s main rival for influence.
 Sistani, a moderate, escaped and temporarily went into hiding, emerging only after being bolstered by reinforcements.